the-road-to-react-with-firebase/react-firebase-authentication/README.md

 ### Firebase Configuration

-* visit https://firebase.google.com and create a Firebase App
+Get an overview of Firebase, how to create a project, what kind of features Firebase offers, and how to navigate through the Firebase project dashboard in this [visual tutorial for Firebase](https://www.robinwieruch.de/firebase-tutorial/).

 * copy/paste your configuration from your Firebase project's dashboard into one of these files
   * *src/components/Firebase/firebase.js* file
   * *.env* file